 - Pledges over intellectual and industrial property rights (eg, patents, industrial designs, trademarks, trade names) are governed by Law 20-00;

 - Pledges over public company shares are governed by the Company Law (479-08); and

 - Pledges over financial instruments and securities (eg, bank accounts, investments, certificates of deposit, shares, bonds, income derived from securities) are governed by the Monetary and Finance Code, the Stock Exchange Law and similar regulation.

 Do any laws affect or restrict the granting or enforceability of guarantees in your jurisdiction (eg, upstream guarantees)?

 The procedures for creating and enforcing guarantees depend on the type of collateral involved.
-Under the new Bankruptcy and Restructuring Law, in the event of the commencement of bankruptcy proceedings, the enforceability of collateral and foreclosure proceedings will be suspended.
-However, as the new law is not yet fully in force, the exact particularities of this suspension remain to be determined.
+Under the new Bankruptcy and Restructuring Law, in the event of the commencement of bankruptcy proceedings, the enforceability of collateral and foreclosure proceedings could be suspended.

 Subordination and priority

 Describe the most common methods of structuring the priority of debts and security.

 The most common methods of structuring the priority of debts and security are via liens or mortgages and pledge agreements (eg, shares, financial instruments, moveable assets, receivables and contractual rights).
 The methods for establishing priority and the conditions for perfecting the security will depend on the nature of the collateral.
 The creditor must also take into account the established privileges set forth in the Civil Code.
 In most cases the initial lender explicitly prohibits the borrower from pledging the assets to additional lenders without its express authorisation.
 In syndicated loans, intercreditor agreements may define the terms and details of priorities and subordination.
 In general, creditors may privately negotiate and agree the priority and subordination of each other’s claims.